Jpeiris/waffle_lab_ME35/airtable_module/README.md

 - "waiting"   --> default / idle state -- this will be set initially and reset by the Create3
 - "ready"     --> Create3 has reached station position (station can begin executing tasks)
 - "executing" --> station has begun executing tasks
-- "success"   --> station has finished executing all tasks
+- "success"   --> station has finished executing all tasks, ready to move on

 # sample usage: